caliskate/modular-rag-assistant/README.md

 - **`python code/main.py`**

 This launches the assistant in your terminal or command-line interface.
+An interface that supports UTF-8 emojis is reccomended.
 You’ll be prompted to enter a question about football, neuroscience, or sign language AI research, or type config or exit.